sievericcardo/GreenHouseDT/README.md

 # Greenhouse

-The whole simulation driver can be retrieved as a virtual machine here.
-In addition, it is possible to also manually install the whole system by following the guides for the [frontend](https://github.com/sievericcardo/greenhousedt_frontend) and the [simulation driver](https://github.com/sievericcardo/smol_scheduler).
+The whole simulation driver can be retrieved as a virtual machine here with the following credentials

-The VM uses the following default credentials:

 - username: lab
 - password: lab

+In addition, it is possible to also manually install the whole system by following the guides for the [frontend](https://github.com/sievericcardo/greenhousedt_frontend) the [simulation driver](https://github.com/sievericcardo/smol_scheduler), and the [physical setup](https://github.com/sievericcardo/greenhouse_dt_project).

+The following is on how to **setup the VM**.

 ## Setting up the environment for Demo purpose